wtsi-hpag/easyChain/README.md

 Disease databases

 	We have collected data from ClinVar, Gwas_catlog, hgmd and omim.
 After installation of the tool \
-	there is a directory of IMDB under src.
-When running the pipeline, the IMDB has to be in        \
+	there is a directory of IMDB under /full/path/to/easyChain/src/.
+When running the pipeline      \
-	the working directory
+        the IMDB has to be in the working directory

 #### Further information